-If you are interested in antique watches, one names that you will certainly come across is Cyma.
+If you are interested in antique watches, one name that you will certainly come across is Cyma.
 It has a long history and perhaps millions of their watches were made.
 This enormous volume is probably why so many antique Cyma watches are available today.
 From what I understand they produced decent quality watches for the time using modern manufacturing methods, hence the huge volume.
 Like many other manufacturers from the time, online historical records are patchy.
 What I have put together below is by no means definitive.
 Cyma is pronounced ‘see-mah’.

-Cyma can trace its routes back to the Schwob brothers Joseph and Theodore, who initially established Schwob Frères (Schwob Brothers) in 1862 in La Chaux-de-Fonds.
+Cyma can trace its routes back to the Schwob brothers Joseph and Theodore, who initially established Schwob Frères (Schwob Brothers) in 1862 in La Chaux-de-Fonds, Switzerland.
 They worked according to the établissage system which involved assembling watches from components derived from multiple Swiss sources.
 Over the years Schwob Frères registered a number of brand names.
 In addition, they developed an extensive overseas distribution network, including America, to market and sell their watches.

 This company, officially named Tavannes Watch Co.
 SA, produced watches, watchmaking machinery, and other specialized machines.
 Sandoz employed modern manufacturing methods and machinery to produce his own calibres (watch movements).
 Tavannes is in a French-speaking canton so the s is silent, it should be pronounced ‘ta-van’.

 The exact nature of the partnership is unclear.
 Both of the companies remained separate entities and both exist in some form today.
 It’s not totally clear if the current versions of companies have been continuously trading or if they are a resurrection of the brand name for the sake of claiming heritage.
 Either way, I am not concerned as I am only interested in antique watches.